canonical/shim-review/README.md

 If your shim binaries can't be reproduced using the provided Dockerfile, please explain why that's the case, what the differences would be and what build environment (OS and toolchain) is being used to reproduce this build?
 In this case please write a detailed guide, how to setup this build environment from scratch.
 *******************************************************************************
-The shim binaries were built in Ubuntu 24.04 LTS (Noble Numbat).
+The shim binaries were built in Ubuntu 26.04 LTS (Resolute).

 The provided Dockerfile should reproduce the binaries, this is also demonstrated by a GitHub workflow.

 *******************************************************************************
 ### Which files in this repo are the logs for your build?